lester-lee/lester-lee.github.io/about.md

 title: About
 ---
 # About
 I am a computer science educator in New York City.
-My hobbies include reading, making art, and playing video games.

 CV available upon request.